bella-network/GoAPTCacher/README.md

 # HTTPS interception settings (if enabled, requires cert/key) and allows to intercept HTTPS traffic to cache packages that are served over HTTPS.
 https:
-  intercept: true
-  cert: "public.key"
-  key: "private.key"
+  prevent: false # Prevent HTTPS requests from being cached and proxied
+  intercept: true # Enable HTTPS interception (set to false to run in pure proxy/tunnel mode)

+  cert: "public.key" # Path to the Public Key File (PEM format) of the Intermediate CA which will issue leaf certificates on-the-fly
+  key: "private.key" # Path to the Private Key File (PEM format) of the Intermediate CA
   password: "mysecret" # Optional password for encrypted key files
   certificate_domain: "cache.example.com" # The domain name that will be used in the generated leaf certificates (must match the SAN of the cert)
   aia_address: "http://cache.example.com/goaptcacher.crt" # Authority Information Access (AIA) URL to include in leaf certs for clients to download the CA cert